Gwangjin District

-Gwangjin District is one of the 25 districts of Seoul, South Korea.
+Gwangjin District is one of the 25 districts of Seoul.
 It is located on the north bank of the Han River on the eastern end of Seoul.
 The district was split from the neighboring Seongdong District in 1995.
 Gwangjin District is home to Konkuk University and Sejong University.

 History

 In 1949, the district was initially part of the administrative area of Goyang-gun.
 On August 13, 1949, Goyang-gun's Ttukdo-myeon (an administrative district) was incorporated into Seoul, leading to the establishment of the Ttukdo Branch Office in the newly formed city.

 By 1950, there was a significant change when the district's naming convention shifted.
 The term 'ri,' used to describe smaller administrative units, was replaced with 'dong,' a term signifying urban districts, marking the first major administrative change in the region.
 This was followed by further restructuring, such as the dissolution of the Ttukdo Branch Office in 1964, with its jurisdiction being incorporated directly into the newly-formed Seongdong District.

 In 1975, Seongdong District was further divided into two districts: Seongdong District and Gangnam District.
 At this time, Gwangjin District was still part of Seongdong District.
 It wasn't until March 25, 1976, that Seongdong District's administrative headquarters was relocated to what is now the Gwangjin District area, which was then called Ttukdo.

 In 1977, Gwangjin District's current name was established, after the division of the Gwangjin District from the original Seongdong District.
 In 1980, additional administrative restructuring took place, as parts of Junggok-dong were split to form the new Junggok 2 and 4 districts.
 Meanwhile, Songjeong-dong was divided into Songjeong and Gunja-dong districts.

 In 1985, Jaryang 1 and 2 were divided into Jaryang 1, 2, and 3.
 In 1995, Seongdong District was again divided into Gwangjin District and Seongdong District, further consolidating the district's present borders.
 The area was divided into 16 smaller administrative districts, including several divisions such as Junggok 1-4, Neung-dong, and Gwangjang-dong.
 The same year, Gwangjin District was formally incorporated as an administrative subdivision of the Seoul Special Metropolitan City.